MikeMcQuaid/mikemcquaid.com/blog/_posts/2007-12-08-the-golden-compass-whats-all-the-fuss-about.markdown

 ---
-title: The Golden Compass - What's all the fuss about?
+title: The Golden Compass - what's all the fuss about?
 ---
 The Catholic League in the US has called for a boycott of The Golden Compass, the film based on Philip Pullman's novel Northern Lights.